Bambu-Research-Group/RFID-Tag-Guide/README.md

 ## Project Summary

-This is a research group dedicated to documenting the data structures used by Bambulab 3D printers to identify filament data.
+This is a research group dedicated to documenting the data structures used by Bambu Lab 3D printers to identify filament data.

 ### FAQs